LiUGraphQL/graphql-result-size/readme.md

 ## Configuration

 The file `functions.js` is assumed to provide the functionality that is specific to the database back-end being used.
-In the given form, the file contains some example code.
-This example code has to be adapted / replaced before this module can be used in practice.
-What the functions in the file are supposed to do what they are expected to return is specified in the file.
+In the given form, the file contains some example code that works for [the SQLite-based GraphQL server that we have used for experiments](https://github.com/LiUGraphQL/experiment-tim).

+Hence, to use this module for other GraphQL servers, this example code has to be adapted/replaced.
+What the functions in the file are supposed to do and what they are expected to return is specified in the file.

 ## Todo